 My chosen product is small and light.
 This is particularly important to keep shipping costs as low as possible since the potential selling price is very low.
 The size and weight of my chosen product will allow me to ship my product through regular mail, avoiding high parcel post costs for shipping.

 Durability & Breakability: Grade: A

 For the sake of argument, I’m calling this product unbreakable.
 I don’t foresee any major issues of returned broken units or units being broken during shipping.

 The more consumable or disposable your product is the more times it will need to be replaced by the consumer.
-My chosen product is a consumable product in the sense that the product naturally break down over time with regular use.
-Average life span is approximately 1 year.
+My chosen product is a consumable product in the sense that the product naturally breaks down over time with regular use.
+The average lifespan is approximately 1 year.

 No known restrictions or regulations.

 There might be some options to add value to the product through video.
-My partners on this project own a well established video agency so we have full capability and resources for some amazing video content.
+My business partners on this project own a well-established video agency so we have full capability and resources for some amazing video content.

 In this particular case, I see a few red flags around pricing and margin, but overall I believe it’s a very viable business.
-In my next post, I will reveal what my chosen product and niche is and I will show you the validation process I used for my product/niche.
+In my next post, I will reveal what my chosen product and niche is and I will show you the validation process I used for my product and niche.